dapp-protocols/Blockchain-Abstraction-Layer/Tutorial.md

 Within the BAL and its supported blockchains, the blockchain database is an in-memory, relational database.
 A smart contract utilizes the blockchain database by declaring tables to be stored and then reading and writing rows in those tables.
 These tables are arbitrary structures containing several fields of arbitrary types.
 All tables must feature a 64-bit primary key which is usually used as an ID field.
 Tables may also define several secondary keys, which are calculated from the fields of the table, to enable the table to be sorted or searched based on other indexes than the primary key.

-In some blockchains, including EOSIO, storage space in blockchain tables is billed to accounts and is often expensive, so it is prudent to minimize the amount of data stored here and delete records as soon as they are no longer needed.
+In some blockchains, such as EOS, storage space in blockchain tables is billed to accounts and is often expensive, so it is prudent to minimize the amount of data stored here and delete records as soon as they are no longer needed.
 The blockchain database is visible to clients via blockchain API servers, and clients can read this data to inspect blockchain state without making transactions; however, clients submitting transactions based upon this state cannot be certain that the state will not have been changed by the time the transaction is processed.

 ##### Supply Chain Contract Actions
-The actions of a contract are the sole interface by which applications, on behalf of users, invoke the contract.
+The actions of a contract are the sole interface by which applications, on behalf of users, interact with the contract.
 Now that we have considered how our smart contract is intended to work and benefit users, we design our contract's interface to the wider world.
 Because the actions define how users invoke the contract, it is ideal to lay them out in the design phase rather than during implementation, so that they form a natural interface rather than merely the interface that was easy to make.
 While the final implementation may deviate slightly from the actions laid out below, adhering to the design will help to ensure that our end result is relevant and cognizable to users.

 **Principles of Smart Contract Interfaces** When designing the actions for a smart contract, it is helpful to consider how smart contract interfaces work in real life.
 To execute an action in a smart contract, the action is added to a transaction, signed, and broadcast to the blockchain network.
 There is a variable time delay between the time of broadcast and the time the transaction is included in a block.
 In some cases, a lot can change during this delay.
 This creates an uncertainty principle of blockchain interaction: the state of the database can be seen by clients as they craft their transaction, but the client cannot be certain that the state will not have been changed by the time the action runs.
 Consider also during the interface design that smart contract interfaces are often difficult to update: there are technical complications that must be considered, but often there are politics involved in updating smart contracts as well.